Core Studies

 About:

-The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
-Everyone taking this qualification will study and achieve the four mandatory units, including two units that are externally assessed.
-The four mandatory units are:
+The content of this qualification has been developed in consultation with academics to ensure that it supports progression in education.
+All students taking the course will complete 5 units over the two year course.

 Career and Industry Connections